syntho-ai/syntho-docs/docs/deployment/jupyterhub_ray.md

 #### Image

 The image for Syntho should be set under `singleuser.image.name` and `singleuser.image.tag`.
-It is also important is to fill the value of the created secret under `singleuser.image.pullSecrets`.
+It is also important to fill the value of the created secret under `singleuser.image.pullSecrets`.
 An example of this would be:

 ```[yaml]
 singleuser: